For the Local Golfer

 Three reasons even the casual local golfer benefits from holding an active WHS handicap:

 1. Competition options open up.
 Any Scottish club open you might fancy entering next summer is gated by the handicap.
-The £30 annual cost is the cheapest insurance against being shut out of competition entry.
+At £50 a year through OpenPlay, an active index is cheap insurance against being shut out of competition entry.

 2. The match-play option.
 Friendly money matches between locals work meaningfully better with handicaps applied.
 The £5 nassau between four golfers of mixed ability is genuinely competitive when each plays off their proper index; without handicaps it tends to default to either the best player winning every week or the format collapsing.